Abarim Publications' online Biblical Greek Dictionary

 - Together with θεος (theos), meaning god or God: the adjective φιλοθεος (philotheos), meaning God-loving (2 Timothy 3:4 only).

 - Together with the noun νεικος (neikos), meaning quarrel or strife (and which doesn't occur independently in the Bible): the adjective φιλονεικος (philoneikos), meaning quarrel-loving (1 Corinthians 11:16 only).
 From this word derives:

 - The noun φιλονεικια (philoneikia), which describes the kind of dispute that arises when quarrel-lovers get at it (Luke 22:24 only).

-- Together with the adjective ξενος (xenos), meaning strange or foreign: the adjective φιλοξενος (philoxenos), meaning stranger-loving, or hospitable, kind to strangers (1 Timothy 3:2, Titus 1:8 and 1 Peter 4:9 only).
+- Together with the adjective ξενος (xenos), meaning strange, foreign or guest: the adjective φιλοξενος (philoxenos), meaning stranger-loving, or hospitable, kind to strangers (1 Timothy 3:2, Titus 1:8 and 1 Peter 4:9 only).
 From this word derives:

 - Together with the noun σοφια (sophia), meaning wisdom or skill: the adjective φιλοσοφος (philosophos), meaning philosopher (Acts 17:18 only).
 This noun is popularly interpreted as a "lover of wisdom", but it rather describes someone who derives the course of his life from wisdom or skill (rather than greed, fun, money etcetera).
 From this noun comes:

 - The noun φιλοσοφια (philosophia), meaning wisdom-love (Colossians 2:8 only).

 - Together with the noun τεκνον (teknon), meaning child: the adjective φιλοτεκνος (philoteknos), meaning child-loving (Titus 2:4 only).

 - Together with the noun τιμη (time), meaning value: the verb φιλοτιμεομαι (philotimeomai), literally meaning to be value-loving and used in the sense of to aspire or make something an ambition (Romans 15:20, 2 Corinthians 5:9 and 1 Thessalonians 4:11 only).

 - Together with the verb προνεω (proneo), meaning to consider or meditate upon: the adjective φιλοφρων (philophron), meaning friendly disposed; friendly or courteous (1 Peter 3:8 only).
 From this adjective comes:

 - The adverb φιλοφρονως (philophronos), meaning friendly or courteously (Acts 28:7 only).